ajayarunachalam/msda/README.md

 ![alt text](https://github.com/ajayarunachalam/msda/blob/main/shap_conceptual.png), Image credits - https://github.com/slundberg/shap

-# MSDA 1.0.9
+# MSDA 1.10.0

 ## What is MDSA?
 MSDA is an open source `low-code` Multi-Sensor Data Analysis library in Python that aims to reduce the hypothesis to insights cycle time in a time-series multi-sensor data analysis & experiments.
 It enables users to perform end-to-end proof-of-concept experiments quickly and efficiently.
 The module identifies events in the multidimensional time series by capturing the variation and trend to establish relationship aimed towards identifying the correlated features helping in feature selection from raw sensor signals.
-Also, to precisely detect the anomalies in real-time streaming data an unsupervised deep convolutional neural network & also a lstm autoencoders based detectors are designed to run on GPU/CPU.
+Also, it provides a provision to precisely detect the anomalies in real-time streaming data an unsupervised deep convolutional neural network & also a lstm autoencoders based detectors are designed to run on GPU/CPU.
 Finally, a game theoretic approach is used to explain the output of the built anomaly detector model.

 The package includes:-